kartoteket/vue-image-upload-resize/README.md

 * default: null

 #### autoRotate
 A boolean flag, if true then EXIF information from the image is parsed and the image is rotated correctly before upload.
-If false, then no processing is performed, and unwanted image flipping can happen. **NB: Requires that the [exif-js](https://github.com/exif-js/exif-js) library is loaded.** If not, a warning is echoed to the console.
+If false, then no processing is performed, and unwanted image flipping can happen.
+This functionality is based on the library [exif-js] https://github.com/exif-js/exif-js.
 * type: Boolean,
 * default: false